HashimThePassionate/Django/README.md

 ```
 Congratulations your code has been pushed

-### Assume you are using linix and want to use same django project which is already upload on github
+### Assume you are using linux and want to use same django project which is already upload on github
 Follow these steps
 ```
 git clone https://github.com/HashimThePassionate/example.git